 You can see them in their previous life here:

-And over in the big-kid section is the Jambette play structure that has been moved from the nearby completely renovated Marroni Park (visit it too, it’s great!)
+And over in the big-kid section is the easy-to-climb Jambette play structure that has been moved from the nearby completely renovated Marroni Park (visit it too, it’s great!)

 Things to note: